polartron/midnight/index.md

 <h3>
 Python
 </h3>
 I can write and modify simple scripts.
-I've used this to make a Raspberry PI powered robot on wheels back in 2015 and I've messed around with tensorflow for machine learning.
+In 2015 I used this to make a Raspberry PI powered robot on wheels and in 2019 I messed around with tensorflow for machine learning.

 <h3>
 Javascript
 </h3>
 I've made some scripts with Tampermonkey and Node.
-I made an arbitrage trading bot for a Dota 2 trading website back in 2014 and a crypto arbitrage trading bot for an exchange without a trading API in 2020.
+In 2014 I made an arbitrage trading bot for a Dota 2 trading website and in 2020 I made a crypto arbitrage trading bot for an exchange without a trading API.
 When I worked in Krillbite I made a simple web server using express in node to collect editor, screenshots and performance logs when working on Mosaic.

 <h3>
 Shaders